saveoursecrets/sdk/README.md

 sos-client signup -s https://localhost:5053 ./sandbox
 ```

 This will write the signing key to the `sandbox` directory and create a new account on the server.
-It will also print the *keystore passhrase* for the signing key and the *encryption passphrase* for the login vault.
+It will also print the *keystore passphrase* for the signing key and the *encryption passphrase* for the login vault.
 For testing you may want to make a note of these, in the real world these passphrases need to be memorized.

 Now create a shell session: